 Significant capital expenditure has already been incurred for continuous automatic monitoring for PM{10} , $NO_2 \& SO_2$.
 Results obtained to date would indicate that there is no negligible risk of exceeding prescribed standards, and it was recommended after the second round 'Review and Assessment' that monitoring at the automated sites within Craigavon will not be continued since it was logistically and financially unnecessary.
 In due course, consideration may be given to relocation of the automatic monitors to other locations identified by future screening that have more potential to be affected by the pollutants concerned.
+With permission from the EHS (PEPG) the redundant NO2 automatic analyzer located at Castle Lane in Lurgan was borrowed by Newtownabbey Borough Council for the purposes of monitoring NO2 emission in their council area.

 Craigavon Borough Council currently has its Air Quality Management Strategy in place and is working to fulfil the objectives that were initiated as part of the Strategy.
-The Strategy is currently at the end of its first year since being launched in March 2006 and the council has been involved in a successful 'Walk to School' campaign to highlight the issues of air pollution and road traffic caused by the school run.
+The Strategy is currently at the end of its second year since being launched in March 2006 and the council has been involved in a successful 'Walk to School' campaign to highlight the issues of air pollution and road traffic caused by the school run.
 The council is also registered on the DOE Travelwise 'Carshare' scheme.
 Since local air quality management work by the council has to date indicated that the Borough enjoys a relatively good standard of air quality, it is anticipated that the strategy will focus on protecting this position for the future.